 Was Jesus of Nazareth Married to Mary Magdalene?

 It is common to hear or read that Jesus Christ, who lived on earth between 4 BC and 33 AD (Castro), lived a single and celibate life (Swiatocho).
-From at least 12 years of church attendance, I remember this basic assumption that Jesus was unmarried from mentions in both Bible class and from sermons without any evidence being cited to prove or even make a case for his singleness.
+From the point of at least 12 years of church attendance, I remember this basic assumption that Jesus didn’t ever marry from mentions in both church classes and from sermons without any evidence being cited to prove or even make a case for his singleness.
 The only information I have ever heard used in attempt to counter a claim that he was married was that the Bible does not say that he was.
-The counterpoint, that the Bible also does not say that he was single, I never heard mentioned.
+The counterpoint, that the Bible also does not say that he was single, I never heard mentioned or addressed.

 It appears that, despite the lack of a direct statement either way from the Bible, most people believe that Jesus never married.
 A survey conducted by the online religious website Beliefnet resulted in 19% of respondents saying that they believed that Mary Magdalene was the wife of Jesus (Roberts).
 Though finding a survey of Christians or other groups being asked if they believe that Jesus was married to anyone at all has proven difficult, it appears that the 19% statistic in the Beliefnet results could be comparable to a survey asking the generic question of Jesus being married to anyone at all.
 The reason for this is that the biblical account shows Magdalene to be the central woman in the life of Jesus and his constant company with her in addition to the lack of mention of another female candidate would likely rule out a marriage to anyone else.
 So, when people were asked if Jesus was married to Mary Magdalene, it’s possible they answered the same way they would if they were simply asked if he was married.